-Also about canvas.
-I buy studio grade canvas, the better the canvas the more texture of the canvas you get.
+Also about the canvas. . .
+I buy studio-grade canvas, the better the canvas the more texture of the canvas you get.
 Having more texture gives your canvas print more canvas effect.

 I have bought canvas prints that had not canvas texture at all!
 Canvas texture is good!

-If you get the medium on the photo and it shows, you can just go over the whole picture, it will look fine but you will loose a bit of the canvas texture.
+If you get the medium on the photo and it shows, you can just go over the whole picture, it will look fine but you will lose a bit of the canvas texture.

 Tips on burning edges of photos: